txstate-etc/dataloader-factory/README.md

 ```

 ## Mutations
+In graphql, mutations have return values, and the user is able to query any number and depth of
-In graphql, after a mutation there will be a query, which can be very complex.
+properties in that return object.
+In effect the user has a chance to make a , which may be very complex.
 If this query
 is evaluated after you have already done some dataloading (e.g. to find related objects to help
 authorize the mutation), you will want to get rid of any cached objects that were fetched before
 the mutationcompleted.
 Creating a new DataLoaderFactory instance is one way, but probably